 It was fine.
 They could sing it.
 But it didn't resonate yet.
-It didn't roll of the tongue.
+It didn't roll off the tongue.
 Not as it did for me, and not as it did for the Rector.
 And not as it did for a large gathering in the Diocese who elected a bishop later that year.
-And not as it does for many gatherings in the Anglican Communion where a short, joyous outburst of praise is desired by all. ("Let's sing the Gloria in excelsis!" said no one at a meeting, ever.)
+And not as it does for many gatherings in the Anglican Communion where a short, joyous outburst of praise is desired by all. ("Let's sing the Gloria in Excelsis!" said no one at a meeting, ever.)

 I think we overlook the merits of the Doxology as a catechetical tool for young people at our peril.
 It is easily learned at a young age.
-It is connective tissue between Sunday School, Vacation Bible School, the home, and liturgical worship.
+It is the connective tissue between Sunday School, Vacation Bible School, the home, and liturgical worship.